Joe2308/hooplife-ms4/README.md

 1. The most important information is given to the user when they need it
 1. Simple checkout process
 1. The ability to save user info
-1. High quality products that user's will keep coming back for
+1. High quality products that users will keep coming back for

 ## Scope: